Rights and Responsibilities of Unmarried Parents

 Parenting Time and Child Support

 Parenting time does affect the amount of child support.
 The more overnights the obligor has with the child, the less basic support they pay.
-See the booklet “Child Support Basics” for more information about child support and parenting time: https://www.lawhelpmn.org/self-help-library/booklet/child-support-basics.
+See the booklet “Child Support Basics” for more information about child support and parenting time at https://www.lawhelpmn.org/self-help-library/booklet/child-support-basics.

 If I have a ROP, can the Child Support Magistrate make custody decisions at my child support hearing?